sami-chaaban/PlotAkta/README.md

 * Export your Akta results file as a .csv file, making sure to include the data that you would like to eventually plot.
 Avoid spaces in the filename.

 ## Options

+*The UV-280 trace will be drawn by default*

 * ```-c``` Overlay the Conductance trace